harbour/core/harbour/contrib/rddads/doc/en/readme.txt

  *      setting to match Harbour's.
  *
  *      INDEXING and Progress Displays:
- *      ace32.dll does not support the EVAL/EVERY clauses.
+ *      Remote server does not support the EVAL/EVERY clauses.
 Remember, there
  *      is an external process doing the indexing that knows nothing of
  *      Harbour expressions or codeblocks.
 Even with Local Server it's the
  *      DLLs doing all the indexing.
 So to do progress meters